emma-33/holbertonschool-higher_level_programming/python-data_structures/README.md

 Function 9 : finds the biggest integer of a list
 Function 10 : finds all multiples of 2 in a list
 Function 11 : deletes the item at a specific position in a list
+Function 12 : switches value of a and b